MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 ## Installing the pack

 To enable your packs for the first time, you need to add the behavior pack to your Minecraft world.
-Open the world settings and locate the Behavior Packs section.
+Open the world settings and locate the behavior packs section.
 Find your new pack and activate it.
 Activating the behavior pack will also automatically activate the connected resource pack.
 This means that you now have the full addon installed into your world.

 > [!TIP]
 > You can view a detailed step-by-step walkthrough on how to enable tutorial in the [Behavior Pack](BehaviorPack.md#testing-the-pack) tutorial.